-These Are the Best Exercises for Anxiety and Depression
+The 3 Best Exercises for Anxiety and Depression, According to Experts

 Your body plays a bigger role in your mental health than you might think.

-If you suffer from depression or anxiety, your workout can play a key role in managing your symptoms, thanks to the powerful link between your physical and mental health.
+If you suffer from depression or anxiety, you know that in some specific moments, the last thing you may feel like doing is moving your body—but exercise can play a key role in managing your symptoms, thanks to the powerful link between your physical and mental health.

-"We know that the old divisions of body and mind are false," says Ben Michaelis, PhD, an evolutionary clinical psychologist and author of Your Next Big Thing: 10 Small Steps to Get Moving and Get Happy ($2; amazon.com).
+"We know that the old divisions of body and mind are false," says Ben Michaelis, PhD, an evolutionary clinical psychologist and author of Your Next Big Thing: 10 Small Steps to Get Moving and Get Happy.
 "The body is the mind and the mind is the body.
 When you take care of yourself, you are helping the whole system."

-Needless to say, you should always consult with your doctor about your treatment options, says Michaelis.
-But it can't hurt to incorporate exercise, of any kind, into your routine.
+Clearly, it's important to incorporate exercise of any kind, into your routine, but there are also some exercises that may aid mental health better than others.
 Research suggests that these three activities in particular could help alleviate symptoms of depression or anxiety.

 There's a reason you've heard time and again that running is one of the best exercises for your health: It can torch calories, reduce food cravings, and lower your risk for heart disease.
 Running for just five minutes a day might even help you live longer, according to 2014 research.